-You wouldn’t miss a doctor’s appointment – well, at least on purpose – so you shouldn’t miss your exercise appointment, either, says Justin Thompson, fitness specialist and personal trainer at the TriHealth Fitness & Health Pavilion.
+You wouldn’t miss a doctor’s appointment – well, not on purpose – so you shouldn’t miss your exercise appointment, either, says Justin Thompson, fitness specialist and personal trainer at the TriHealth Fitness and Health Pavilion.

 “It needs to be in your work schedule, or in your Outlook Calendar,” Justin explains.
 “It shouldn’t be: ‘I’ll do it when I have time.’”